 And you could look at His power exhibited in His miracles.
-That would be another way to see who He is.
+That’d be another way to see who He is.
 He said, “Believe me.
 If you don’t believe me for the words, for my works.”
 And the biblical record is really astonishing.
-He controlled nature with no fanfare, with nothing said, He turned H2O into wine.
+He controlled nature with no fanfare.
+With nothing said, He turned H2O into wine.
 He stopped a storm dead in its tracks.
 He controlled fish in the Sea of Galilee, sent them where He wanted them to go.
 He multiplied food to feed twenty to twenty-five thousand people, and He did it a couple of times.
 He walked on water.

 When it came time to pay His temple tax, took a fish out of the sea and took the tax money out of its mouth.
-He cursed a fig tree and it dried up on the spot.
+Cursed a fig tree, and it dried up on the spot.
 He spoke to disease and it disappeared.
 He healed a leper.
 He healed a paralytic.
 He healed a woman with a fever.
 He healed a nobleman’s son with a critical illness.
 He healed a withered hand.
 He gave sight to the blind, hearing to the deaf, speech to the dumb.
 He healed ten lepers at once.
 He gave an ear back to Malchus when Peter had whacked it off.
 He healed a woman with severe bleeding.
 His works are just staggering.

 For all intents and purposes, He banished illness from Israel during the time of His ministry.
 He healed Jairus’ daughter.
 He healed the widow’s son, He raised him from the dead.
-And He raised Lazarus, who had been dead for four days.
-All these miracles had many witnesses, and the Jews never denied any of them, never.
-They never denied any of His miracles, they were undeniable, let the record stand.
+And He raised Lazarus who had been dead for four days.
+All these miracles had many witnesses, and the Jews never denied any of them - never.
+They never denied any of His miracles; they were undeniable.

+Let the record stand.
 There never has been anybody like Him, no one.
 No one even close.
 He is the master of everything.
 He’s the master of hungry crowds.
 He’s the master of the sick.
 He’s the master of the sinful.
 He’s the master of demons and Satan.
 He’s the master of nature.
 He’s the master of angry Pharisees.
-He’s the master of clever theologians, whom He confounds.
+He’s the master of clever theologians whom He confounds.
 He’s the master of a Roman governor.
 He’s the master of a puppet king.

 He’s the master of Himself, struggles in the midnight of His passion in the Mount of Olives, fighting sweat, blood, and tears and comes forth triumphant and victorious in dedication to His Father’s will.
 In the terrible agony of the cross, He is the master of everything.
-All around Him there is fury.
-All around Him there is chaos.
+All around Him, there is fury.
+All around Him, there is chaos.
 He is calm.
 He has the mastery of His own heart and mind and tongue and will.
 Even there at the cross, He pauses to forgive a penitent thief and opens the doors of paradise for him that day.

 Let me sum it up this way: If God became a man, we would expect Him to have a miraculous entrance into this world, wouldn’t we?
 And He did, born of a virgin.
 If God became a man, we would expect Him to be sinless and live a holy life, and He did.
-Pilate couldn’t find a fault in Him.
-Satan couldn’t find a fault in Him because He was holy, harmless, undefiled, separate from sinners.
+Pilate couldn’t find a fault in Him, Satan couldn’t find a fault in Him because He was holy, harmless, undefiled, separate from sinners.
 He was without sin.
 If God became a man, we would expect that His words would be the clearest, truest, purest, most authoritative ever spoken, and they were.

 If God became a man, we would expect Him to manifest supernatural power, and He did.
 If God became a man, we would expect Him to have a universal and permanent influence on the world, and He does.
 If God became a man, we would expect Him to accomplish His purpose, and He has.
 So He’s God.
 And the only other alternative, as I’ve said, is that He is a blasphemer and should be stoned.
 That’s the sad decision that was made and is still being made by many people who continue to put Him to an open shame, as the writer of Hebrews says.

 So you can do one of the two.
 You can stone Him as a blasphemer or you can embrace Him as God.
 And they all said to Him, at the end of His life, “Are you the Son of God, then?”
 He said, “Yes, I am.”
 And they said, “What further need do we have of testimony?
 We heard it ourselves from His own mouth.”
 And they set out to execute Him.
 Why?
 Because He said He was the Son of God, making Himself equal with God.
-Because He said He is the “I am.”
+Because He said He is the I am.

 Instead of knowing and believing it was true, when they heard it again at His trial, they led Him immediately to Pilate to be executed by the Romans.
-And every man, every woman stands at that crossroad.
+And every man and every woman stands at that crossroad.
 Who is Jesus Christ?
 Blasphemer or God?
 Only two options.
 Make the wrong one, eternal hell waits.
 Make the right one, eternal heaven waits.
-Forgiveness of sin, available through His death on the cross.
-Eternal life, available through His resurrection.
+Forgiveness of sin available through His death on the cross.
+Eternal life available through His resurrection.
 The choice you make about Jesus Christ is the only choice - the only choice that matters forever.
 Let’s have a word of prayer as we close.

 Father, we come to you now, thankful for the revelation of your Son, the Lord Jesus Christ.
 We thank you for the Scripture, for the Bible.
 We thank you that it has stood the test of time, that it is the anvil that has worn out many hammers, that its truth, though endlessly assaulted, has been untouched.
-We thank you that it reveals Jesus Christ as the Savior, the “I am,” the Eternal One, the ever-present help who delivers His people from their sins and brings them into the glory of a covenant relationship, which results in eternal life in heaven.
+We thank you that it reveals Jesus Christ as the Savior, the I am, the eternal One, the ever-present help who delivers His people from their sins and brings them into the glory of a covenant relationship which results in eternal life in heaven.

 Lord, I just pray that any person here tonight who has been asking the question might find that their heart now embraces the right answer.
-Father, we do pray that you will work in hearts tonight, and to the glory of Christ, some would come to trust in Him.
+Father, we do pray that you will work in hearts tonight and to the glory of Christ, some would come to trust in Him.